ibm-cloud-docs/power-iaas/global-replication-service.md

 ## Performing a failover and failback operation
 {: #perform-fail-over-back}

-When you want to access the auxiliary volumes from the secondary site upon a primary site failure, stop the volume-group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API with **access** flag as true.
+When you want to access the auxiliary volumes from the secondary site upon a primary site failure, stop the volume group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API with **access** flag as true.

 When the site is back, you can start the volume group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API.
 The failback operation resumes the replication back to the primary site.
 Any input and output that is performed on a remote site is lost.